gc3-uzh-ch/gridka-school/tutorial/tutorial.rst

 different services and endpoints:

 compute
-    allows you to manage virtual machines
+    allows you to manage OpenStack instances

 ec2
     compatibility layer on top of the nova service, which allows you